shrekdad/cheese/README.md

 # usages

-- notes
+- flashcard maker
 - word builder
-- index list for worksheet
+- tracker for worksheets

 # files

-- eel: for english words and misc
+- eel: for english words and notes
-- moose: index for math worksheet
+- moose: tracker for math worksheets